 A bribe or secret commission is a profit or benefit received by the agent from the third person with whom the agent is dealing on his principal's behalf without the knowledge or consent of the principal, or which was not contemplated by the principal at the creation of the agency1.
 The receipt of a bribe, whether in money2 or otherwise3, is a breach of duty4.
-The motive of the donor is immaterial since there is an irrebuttable presumption that the gift was made with the intention that the agent should be influenced by it
+The motive of the donor is immaterial since there is an irrebuttable presumption that the gift was made with the intention that the agent should be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.